ohClaire/Manga-Register/README.md

 ## Deployment
 This [project](https://manga-register.vercel.app/) was deployed through Vercel.

 **NOTE**: [MangaDex API](https://api.mangadex.org/docs/guide/get-chapters/#request-3) has a CORS policy that does not allow hotlinking of images.
 This means is that when I deployed my page, the server blocked this website from accessing its data.
 It does allow to proxy the images.
 I found a free proxy service called [cors.sh](https://cors.sh/) that makes this easy.
 However, cors.sh requires I make an account and generate an API key to use their service.
-I found this out last minute so I did not get a chance to make the request in time for submission.
+I should have spent more time looking at proxy options during the research and planning process of this project to have prevented this issue.

 ## Technologies Used
 ![TypeScript](https://img.shields.io/badge/TypeScript-007ACC?style=for-the-badge&logo=typescript&logoColor=white)